Attractions and Activities in St. Moritz

 The Engadine is ideally suited for mountain bike excursions offering an almost infinite web of routes for riders of all levels, and assuring a wonderful insight into the Engadine landscape.
 Get route suggestions at the tourist office and/or purchase the "Bike Explorer Map" (CHF 20.00).

 A near infinite choice of trails and routes totaling 500 km (310 miles) characterize the vacation and hiking paradise of the Upper Engadine.
 Comfortable mountain rides give access to several summits in the St. Moritz region such as Corviglia-Piz Nair, Corvatsch, Muottas Muragl and Diavolezza where you find well maintained hiking trails with plenty of sitting and panorama benches.
 In addition, during the summer season St. Moritz and its neighboring localities offer guided glacier and mountain tours as well as excursions centering on various topics (geology, botany...).
-For suggested hikes and trail maps, please visit the local tourist office.
+Click here for some suggested hikes; for further information and trail maps, please visit the local tourist office.

 The incomparable Engadine lake scenery, the breathtaking backdrop of the Bernina range, and the healthy mountain climate constitute the perfect conditions for varied Nordic walking hikes and excursions.
 St. Moritz proposes officially marked Nordic walking trails that are grouped into so-called Nordic Parks.
 The Parks are comprised of marked paths within existing hiking trails that lead along a circular route back to the initial starting point.
 They are divided into various degrees of difficulty (blue, red and black).
 Large information boards with maps, lines of altitude and trail details round off the offer - and get your Nordic Parc borchure at the local tourist office.